mickjc750/str/docs/strbuf-api.md

 ## About
  strbuf.h provides functions for allocating, building and storing strings.
  Unlike the strview_t type, a strbuf_t owns the string data, and contains all the information needed to modify it, resize it, or free it.

- While dynamic memory allocation is very useful, it is not mandatory (with one exception regarding strbuf_cat()).

  All strbuf functions maintain a null terminator at the end of the content, and the content may be accessed as a regular c string using mybuffer->cstr.